Chart Color Schemes

 An assessment of population growth drivers in Maffra reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch is using ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections from 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-By 2041, the suburb is expected to grow by 1,932 persons based on aggregated SA2-level projections, reflecting a total gain of 33.5% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Looking at population projections moving forward, a significant population increase in the top quartile of locations outside of capital cities is forecast, with the area expected to grow by 1,932 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 26.8% in total over the 17 years.

 Frequently Asked Questions - Population